dojonorth/fun-basics-dojo/README.md

 * The evolve morphism is a special type of morphism where the domain and codomain are the same.
 This is called an endomorphism.

 #### Take Home
-Touched on what categories are without going into great depth.
-The question is how they they relate to programming?
+We've touched on what categories are without going into great depth.
+The question is how do they they relate to programming?
 Here's the reveal: when we're developing in a typed language, the class hierarchy itself forms a category within which:
 * *Objects are the types - * classes, traits, interfaces et.
-* *Morphisms are the two relationships between types - * subtyping and functions.
+* *Morphisms are the relationships between types - * subtyping and functions.

 We have our objects - the types.
 Check.
 The morphisms - functions and subtypes.
 Check.
-And they follow the rules of morphisms - in particular, they compose!
+And they follow the rules of morphisms.
+Check.
+In particular, they compose!
 For example:
 ```
 class Person
 class Adult extends Person